-Chorley is a popular and the historic Roman A6 road running through the middle.
-This is a thriving market town with a population of approximately 34,000.
+Based at the foot of the West Pennine Moors.
+Chorley is a thriving market town with a population of approximately 34,000.

-There is a bus station and the Northern Manchester to Preston Line.
+There is a bus station and train station serving the Northern Manchester to Preston Line.

 A popular destination is the Leeds and marinas located throughout the Chorley area.

 Chorley has numerous primary schools, both council and five high schools, with Runshaw College being the local further education facility.

 Home to the semi-professional football team, Chorley F.C. and boasts several cricket clubs.

 - It is the home of the famous Chorley cake